 When Loria arrived in Port Moresby at the beginning of the summer of 1889, after about six months of travel, he chose the Kemp Welch River, beyond the Astrolabe Range as an area in which to collect naturalist specimens.
 Forced to postpone the excursion until the following summer due to a “particularly dry” season, he decided to acquire a small cutter to be able to explore the coast and the surrounding islands.
 Heading south-east in the company of the taxidermist Amedeo Giulianetti, he passed the months of July, August and September in the area between Kapa-Kapa, Hood Bay and the Gulf of Aroma.
 He then continued to Samarai and went to Australia in October to repair his boat.
 Back at sea, he was occupied with a long cruise from 16th October to the end of January 1890, leading him back up the north-eastern coast of Papuasia to the bay of Dyke Acland in an unsuccessful attempt to establish good relations with the natives and explore the interior.
 On the way back he stopped at the D’Entrecasteaux Archipelago and brought his cruise to an end at the island of Killerton in Milne Bay.
 On 5th February he set off for the islands of Fergusson, Trobriand and Woodlark for “ethnological purposes”, remaining there until the middle of March.
 The journey was concluded between May and September 1890 with a return along the Kemp Welch River and an exploration of the surrounding areas, after a difficult period in Australia, devastated by the news of the death of his sister Corinna.
 On 26th November 1890 he was back in Italy.

-Loria’s first interests in Papuasia mainly revolved around naturalistic and ethnographic acquisitions: he continued to collect animal and insect specimens throughout his stay in New Guinea, acquiring many specimens of great scientific interest.
+Loria’s first interests in Papuasia mainly revolved around naturalistic and ethnographic acquisitions: he continued to collect animals and insects throughout his stay in New Guinea, acquiring many specimens of great scientific interest.
 There were many native items, resulting from a hectic ethnographic tour de force achieved through bartering (and theft): 2220 to be precise, not including skulls and other bones.
 The collection contains a mass of work tools, weapons, furniture, cooking and cutting utensils, pots and ceramics, domestic items, pipes and gourds for lime, tools for the cultivation of the soil, nets for hunting and fishing, models of dinghies and boats with full-sized adornments, musical instruments, friezes for huts and, above all, a large quantity of clothes and ornaments of everyday, festive and funeral uses.